cfengjin/spring-and-autumn/insertion-sort.md

 # Insertion Sort

-Insertion sort sorts a list of items by continually taking the next unsorted item and **inserting** it into the correct spot among the items already sorted until the list is sorted.
+Insertion sort sorts a list of items by continually taking the next unsorted item and **inserting** it into the correct spot among the items already sorted.

 <br />